 Fun.
 We never miss an opportunity to make learning at The Croft School as engaging as it can be.
 Consider, for example, our approach to being in such a great city as Providence, which has rich and fascinating resources.
 We see the community and the world as part of our classroom, and we see our classroom as an important contributor to our community.
 As such, every week, every Croft student participates in a weekly community trip to explore a new facet of what the city has to offer: museums, universities, libraries, outdoor spaces, restaurants, nonprofits, theaters, art studios, and more.

-You can read more about the details of our pre-kindergarten and kindergarten programs here.
+YYou can read more about the details of our Grade 1 and Kindergarten programs here.

 Small, Friendly Environment.
 Relationship-Driven Approach.

 The Croft School is a small school.
-We’ll have one classroom per grade level, and each classroom will have no more than 16 students.
-At full capacity, our school will have just over 100 students.
+We’ll have one classroom per grade level, and each classroom will have no more than 20 students.
+At full capacity, our school will have roughly 120 students.
 And our student-to-teacher ratio will never exceed 10:1.

 To us, small is a beautiful thing.
 Small allows school to be personal for each child, where individual students become known well and form the nexus of each decision teachers made.
 Small ensures that students never get “lost in the crowd” and get individual academic, social, and emotional attention every day.
 Small allows us to foster an intimate community, where students’ social development and friendships – and the parent community – can be thoughtfully built over time.
 Most importantly, perhaps, small means excellence.
 By focusing on the quality of our program rather than its size, we can consistently deliver on the promises we make and the high expectations we hope that families hold.